rbmm/TBAL/README.md

 }
 ```

-все они делают RPC call to LSASRV.DLL, which executed in LSASS.EXE
+they all do RPC call to LSASRV.DLL, which executed in LSASS.EXE

 ```
 NTSTATUS LsapIsSystemArsoAllowed(_In_ BOOLEAN bLog, _Out_ PBOOL pbAllowed, _Out_opt_ PBOOL pbSecure);